-All of that is in the past, because new general manager John Dorsey isn't willing to accept the Browns' previous failures and took the immense amount of draft capital and salary-cap space accumulated by his predecessor, Sashi Brown, to make the biggest moves in the trade market and supplemented them with seven free-agent signings (so far).
+All of that is in the past, though, because new general manager John Dorsey isn't willing to accept the Browns' previous failures.
+He took the immense amount of draft capital and salary-cap space accumulated by his predecessor, Sashi Brown, to make the biggest moves in the trade market and supplemented them with seven free-agent signings (so far).

 Cleveland forced the league to pay attention by agreeing to trades for wide receiver Jarvis Landry, quarterback Tyrod Taylor and defensive back Damarious Randall prior to the start of the new league year.

 Landry is a Pro Bowl-caliber performer with more receptions (400) in his first four seasons than any receiver in NFL history.
-Taylor provides stability at quarterback—which is something the Browns haven't had since Bernie Koser played for the franchise.
-Randall, meanwhile, is the teams new starting free safety.
+Taylor provides stability at quarterback, which is something the Browns haven't had since Bernie Kosar played for the franchise.
+Randall, meanwhile, is the team's new starting free safety.

 Those moves unto themselves make the Browns a much better and more competitive squad.
 Dorsey wasn't done, though.